Mincka/DMArchiver/README.md

 ## Introduction
 Have you ever need to retrieve old information from a chat with your friends on Twitter?
 Or maybe you would just like to backup all these cheerful moments and keep them safe.

 I have made this tool to retrieve all the tweets from my private conversations and transform them in an _IRC-like_ log for archiving.
-Emoji are currently kept with their description to prevent encoding issues.

 **Output sample:**
 ```